Aksar112/kivixa/DOCUMENTATION.md

 *   **Automatic Saving:** All your work is saved automatically to your local device!
 After a second of inactivity, your latest changes are written to the database.
 You never have to worry about clicking a "Save" button.
 *   **Exporting to PDF:**
     1. Click the **Export to PDF** button in the toolbar.
-    2. InkFlow Studio will generate a high-quality PDF of your entire notebook.
+    2. Kivixa will generate a high-quality PDF of your entire notebook.
     3. Your browser will prompt you to save the `notebook.pdf` file.

 ## 7. Tips for Efficient Note-Taking